 With its deep understanding of Salesforce metadata, Gearset is the most powerful comparison and deployment engine in the ecosystem — boasting a deployment success rate of 98%.
 In this post we look at how Gearset can take the pain and risk out of your Salesforce deployments — not only to save time across your development team, but to help the whole company see a considerable return on investment too.

 Deploying on Salesforce is hard

-Migrating new metadata changes from one Salesforce environment to another is hard.
-Deployments can fail for any number of reasons.
-Admins and developers who regularly use Salesforce's native change sets or the Salesforce CLI to run deployments will be all too familiar with these common stumbling blocks and the error messages they generate:
+Migrating new metadata changes from one Salesforce environment to another is hard because deployments can fail for any number of reasons.
+Admins and developers who regularly use Salesforce’s native change sets or the Salesforce CLI for their deployments will be all too familiar with these common stumbling blocks and the error messages they generate:

 - Missing dependencies